idxteatime/mitrasphere/guardian-weapons-guide.md

 Some rough heuristics:

-- generally the difference between tiers is the magnitude of the effect/buff
+- generally the difference between tiers is the magnitude of the effect/buff, and how practical they are to use in most fights
 - gud extenders are ones that serve multiple purposes and fit well in a grid
-- gud damage weapons have some kind of amplifier effect, e.g. hate gain multiplier, elemental res down
+- gud aggro weapons have some kind of amplifier effect, e.g. hate gain multiplier, elemental res down

 More detailed evaluations of each weapon is available in #banners on the Discord.